nitromacchiato/kickback/README.md

 </p>

 1.First we load the data at build time by using getStaticProps from Nextjs.
-This allows us to get the list of schools and pass them to the component as a prop.
+This allows us to get the list of schools and pass them to our React component as a prop.

 ```javascript